-This policy governs how Apache software releases are distributed through the technical channels that Infra maintains.
-It complements the formal Apache Release Policy, which defines what must be in a software release, and the Release Creation Process page, which describes the steps for a PMC to create a release.
+This policy governs how Apache Top Level Projects (TLPs) distribute releases of their software through the technical channels that Infra maintains, and through other distribution platforms.
+It complements the formal Apache Release Policy, which defines what must be in a software release; and the Release Creation Process page, which describes the steps for a PMC to create a release.

 Every top-level project at Apache has its own public distribution directory, which is a subdirectory of